 Lecturers: Dr A.R.
 Beresford and Dr A.C.
-Rice

-No. of practical classes: 8 \times 2-hour sessions

-Prerequisite course: Foundations of Computer Science

-Companion courses: Object-Oriented Programming, Floating-Point Computation

-This course is a prerequisite for Algorithms I and II, and for the Group Project and Part IB course Concurrent and Distributed Systems.
+Rice No. of practical classes: 8 x 2-hour sessions Prerequisite course: Foundations of Computer Science Companion courses: Object-Oriented Programming, Floating-Point Computation This course is a prerequisite for Algorithms I and II, for Further Java and for Concurrent and Distributed Systems, as well as for the Group Project.